gue-ni/lisp/doc/getting-started.md

 ### `defmacro`

-Define a macro, unlike a function, the arguments are not evaluated before passing them to the macro.
+Define a macro.
+Unlike a function, the arguments are not evaluated before passing them to the macro.
+Arguments can be unquoted with `,` and `,@`.

 ```lisp
 ; macro to test if a symbol is defined.